Skip to main content

 • At the beginning and end of every mutator method.

-• At the beginning of every observer method.
+• At the beginning of every non-mutator method.

 Calling checkRep() at the end of the constructor and the end of every mutator helps catch situations where the code incorrectly leaves the object in an invalid state.

-Calling checkRep() at the beginning of a method helps catch representation exposure: if an external caller has reached into your object and broken its invariant, you'll find out the next time you touch the object instead of debugging a mysterious failure later.
+Calling checkRep() at the beginning of a method helps catch representation exposure: if an external caller has reached into your object's fields and broken the representation invariant, then the next time a method on the object is called, the checkRep() call at the beginning will detect this and fail.
+This is much better than the alternative of debugging a mysterious downstream failure.

 Defensive programming

-• If something is truly a precondition, then the method specification should not promise to throw the exception.
+• If something is truly precondition, then the method specification should not guarantee to throw the exception.